Enroll rising 1st, 2nd, 3rd, and 4th graders in a FREE four-week, daily, five-hour immersive summer reading camp.

 A typical day at Summer Camp Reading is packed with fun and learning.
 Campers experience daily individual tutoring, group curriculum work, vocabulary-building activities, journal writing, and literacy games.
 Through service projects and group discussions, groups will reflect on values and good citizenship.

-The camp day has time for silent reading or reading aloud to help improve comprehension and fluency.
-Each day is wrapped up with a discussion about the book of the day.
-This discussion sparks excitement and curiosity among the campers.
+The camp day includes silent reading or reading aloud to help improve comprehension and fluency.
+Each day is concluded with a discussion about the day’s book, sparking excitement and curiosity among the campers.

 - Daily individual tutoring